FelixFonteneau/katacoda-scenarios/clojure-aws-api/step3.md

 ## Explanation of the code

 `(aws/client {:api :iam})` calls the function aws/client with parameters `:api` and `:iam`.
 `(aws/invoke {:op :GetUser})` calls the function aws/invoke that takes 2 parameters: a client and an operation.
 Because of the `->` operator, the output of the previous line is passed as parameter to the function.
-This means that the first parameter of aws/invoke is actually the client that we actually created.
+This means that the first parameter of aws/invoke is actually the client that we previously created.
 The 2nd parameter is the operation `{:op :GetUser}`.
 We finally take the output of aws/invoke and print it!